Issaquah Market

 How long do homes stay on the market in Issaquah?

-Homes in Issaquah currently spend an average of 36 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Issaquah currently spend an average of 14 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 How do I finance a single-family home in Issaquah?